lichanghao/lichanghao.github.io/_pages/about.md

 News
 ------
+**Sep 03, 2024**: The mini proposal on strain hardening behavior of plant cell walls gets funded by the Center for Engineering Mechanobiology!

 **May 23, 2024**: I successfully defended my dissertation!

 **Apr 04, 2024**: Our paper "Machine learning traction force maps for contractile cell monolayers" are online in *Extreme Mechanics Letters*.